 Grey squirrels are the most common squirrel in B.C.’s biggest cities.
 Grey squirrels are larger than native squirrels, can be grey or black in colour and have large, fluffy tails longer than their bodies.
 These squirrels thrive in urban environments.

 Grey squirrels are designated as Schedule C animals by the B.C. government and can only be trapped and released within short distances.
 Injured grey squirrels can be brought to a wildlife rehabilitator for care.
 Grey squirrels should only be released in established urban populations, and not spread into new areas.
+Read more about the legal case the BC SPCA won to ensure the welfare of grey squirrels through professional rehabilitation whilst trying to ensure they are not spread by others.

 Are grey squirrels invasive?